theTonyHo/armacode/source/armacode/libraries/Logger.rst

 :param loggerName: Name of the logger.
 Usually __file__ or something sensible.
 :param fileName: File name of the log file.
 If ommitted, logger will default to console
 :param console: Display in console.
-Only effective when filename is specified.
+Specify
+:param resetHandlers: Set this to True to clear all existing handlers.

 :returns: Logger Object